Savelor/SQLAIRefactor/docs/OtherFunctions.md

 </small>

 ## CONVERT
+Applying CONVERT() to an indexed column inside a WHERE clause makes the predicate non-sargable, so indexes are often ignored and scans occur.
+The trick is to rewrite the predicate by applying CONVERT() to the comparison value instead of the column.
 To test this use case, let's create the table SalesOrderDetailX having two columns with nvachar data type containing numeric values:
 ```sql
   USE AdventureWorks2022